infonl/info-jira-scrumboard/README.md

 - If you see a url under 'Rules for this page': make sure the toggle in front of it is green and make sure you refresh your JIRA-page.

-*I get errors in the Test Scenarios once pasted them into Confluence*
+**I get errors in the Test Scenarios once pasted them into Confluence**

 In the JS-part, somewhere in the configuration settings: Fill in jiraServerId for Confluence macros to JIRA stories

 You can get this ID by looking into the source of a confluence page while you added a JIRA marcro in that page, or ask your admin: https://confluence.atlassian.com/adminjiraserver/finding-your-server-id-938847652.html

+**I want a different Test scenario table**
+Great, some headers can be configurated at the top of the JavaScript code.
+Want more? it's easy: ask your local frontender to change the Javascript code.
+Do make of backup of this code, because if you upgrade of the plugin manually it will revert your beautuful changes.